CarloLazzari/shopping-cart-web-application/README.md

 **4.** The user can add products to the shopping cart, purchase multiple quantities of each product and place an order in its speficic page, by adding the required delivery address and a payment mehod.
 **5.** The site administrator can change the status of each order and can view all the orders placed by each speficic user/all users.
 **6.** The site administrator can block/unblock other users, making them unable to login.

+This project was done using IntelliJ Idea 2019, MySQLWorkBench and GLassFish 5.1.